NazlicanArslan/COVID19-vaccine/README.md

 ## Overview
-Repository is part of COVID-19 Vaccine Planning Tool Project funded by Rockefeller Foundation
+Repository is part of Vaccines Planning Tool for the COVID-19 Modeling Accelerator FOR WORK SUPPORTED BY: JOHNS HOPKINS UNIVERSITY, THE SOCIETY FOR MEDICAL DECISION MAKING, AND THE ROCKEFELLER FOUNDATION

 This software is vaccine and variant of concern incorporated version of the following repository: https://github.com/haoxiangyang89/COVID_Staged_Alert